 - (A) Sup.
-R. (A) Any person or their attorney filing an Application for Authority to Administer Estate shall give notice (SPF 4.4) to the decedent's surviving spouse and to all next of kin that are residents of Ohio, by any method authorized under Civ.
-R. 73(E), unless such Notice is waived (SPF 4.3).
+R. 60(A) Any person or their attorney filing an Application for Authority to Administer Estate (SPF 4.0) shall give Notice (SPF 4.4) to the decedent's surviving spouse and to all next of kin that are residents of Ohio by any method authorized under Civ.
+R. 73(E), unless such person has waived their right to administer the estate with form SPF 4.3.
 If no waiver is obtained, the applicant or their attorney shall be responsible for issuing the Notice and Citation of Hearing on Appointment of Fiduciary (SPF 4.4).
-The notice shall contain the date, time, and place of the hearing and shall be served no less than seven (7) days prior to the hearing.
-After completion of service, the applicant or attorney shall file with the Court an Affidavit/Certificate of Service of Notice with evidence of said service no less than five (5) days prior to the scheduled court hearing. - (B) Sup.
-R. 60(B) If there is no surviving spouse or next of kin residing in Ohio, the applicant or their attorney shall give notice within seven (7) days after the appointment to all persons entitled to inherit and shall file an Affidavit/Certificate of Service within seven (7) days of completion of notice stating the person(s) served, their address, and method of service.
-Evidence of such service shall be filed simultaneously with the Affidavit/Certificate.
+The notice shall contain the date, time, and place of the hearing, and shall be served no less than seven (7) days prior to the hearing.
+After completion of service, the applicant or attorney shall file with the Court an Affidavit / Certificate of Service of Notice with evidence of said service no less than five (5) days prior to the scheduled court hearing. - (B) Sup.
+R. 60(B) If there is no surviving spouse or next of kin residing in Ohio, the applicant or their attorney shall give notice within seven (7) days after the appointment to all persons entitled to inherit and shall file an Affidavit / Certificate of Service within seven (7) days of completion of notice stating the person(s) served, their address(es), and method of service.
+Evidence of such service shall be filed simultaneously with the Affidavit / Certificate.